conditionWang/FCIL/README.md

 # PyTorch Implementation of GLFC

 This is the implementation code of CVPR 2022 paper 'Federated Class-Incremental Learning'.
+You can find the arxiv version at [here](https://arxiv.org/abs/2203.11473).

 ![overview](./fig/overview.png)